 The discipline charts for Levels II and III on the following pages depict examples of offenses and disciplinary options applicable to students at each campus level (elementary, junior high, and high school) for Levels II and III.
+The disciplinary action(s) will depend on the offense, previous actions, and the seriousness of the misbehavior.
+More than one disciplinary option may be assigned.
 There is no appeal process for disciplinary consequences assigned at Levels II and III.